KTC96/hackathon-feb-23/README.md

   * I clicked on the Contact Us and it took me to the contact.html page
 ![Navbar](docs/navbar.JPG)

-* Footer: ALl the links on the footer are working.
+* Footer: All the links on the footer are working.
   * I clicked on the link of each developer GitHub and it open a new tab with their GitHub page.
   ![Footer](docs/footer.JPG)